shrush2107/SQL-Case-Study/Danny's_Dinner_Case_Study_1.md

 WHERE
     popular_ranking = 1;
 ````
+STEPS:
+- A Common Table Expression (CTE) named customer_popular is created to calculate how many times each customer purchased each item.
+- The CTE joins the sales table with the menu table using product_id, then groups the data by customer_id and product_name to count the number of purchases.
+- In the main query, the DENSE_RANK() window function is used to assign a ranking to each item per customer based on purchase count, in descending order.
+- The outer query filters to only include items with the top rank (popular_ranking = 1) — representing the most frequently purchased item(s) for each customer.

 ### 6.Which item was purchased first by the customer after they became a member?
 ````sql